stackotter/swift-cross-ui/Sources/SwiftCrossUI/SwiftCrossUI.docc/Basic Usage.md

 And you're done!

+__Xcode users:__ If Xcode has trouble finding GTK+ after you've installed it, try restarting your computer.

 __Note:__ Package managers other than `brew` should also work, as long as they provide a `GTK+` package.

 ### Linux